billwear/maas-rad/the-cli-cookbook.md

 lsmm --vmhost -c 4
 ```

-<h2>Recipies for creating MAAS machines</h2>
+<h2>Recipes for creating MAAS machines</h2>

 The following scripts walk you through creating MAAS machines of various types.
-In these simple recipes, there's **no validation** of input, so use at your own risk -- although it would be trivial to add validation for your favorite machine types.
+In these simple recipes, there's **no validation** of input, so use at your own risk -- although it would be trivial to add validation for your favourite machine types.

 <h3 id="heading--make-machines">Make a libvirt VM</h3>